frederickk/chatgpt-figma-plugin/README.md

 ![Screen capture of ChatGPT Figma Plugin UI](./assets/chat-gpt-figma-plugin-simple.gif)

 This plugin is experimental and takes advantage of an [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api).
 As such this plugin currently only operates in "Developer mode" and could break or stop working at any time.
-You should be reasonalby comfortable with terminal, as setup is a bit fussy.
+You should be reasonably comfortable with terminal, as setup is a bit fussy.

 ---